Getting Pregnant Despite PCOS – An Overview

 Frequently Asked Questions (FAQ) – Getting Pregnant Despite PCOS

 It makes sense to combine these methods: observe cervical mucus, track temperature patterns, and (if necessary) check hormone levels.
 The 1–2 days before ovulation and the day of ovulation are considered particularly fertile.
-For those with irregular cycles, longer-term monitoring over several cycles and medical checkups can help identify typical patterns.
+For irregular cycles, longer-term monitoring over several cycles and medical checkups can help identify typical patterns.

 AMH provides an indication of ovarian follicular reserve, but is not, on its own, diagnostic for PCOS.
 Elevated androgen levels (e.g., testosterone) support the diagnosis.
 Signs of insulin resistance are often present.
 Your doctor will determine which test results are relevant.